ibm-cloud-docs/assistant-data/manage.md

     ```
     {: pre}

-    For information about how to stop an restart the underlying cluster, see [How To: Stop and start a production OpenShift Cluster](https://servicesblog.redhat.com/2019/05/29/how-to-stop-and-start-a-production-openshift-cluster/){: external}.
+    For information about how to stop and restart the underlying cluster, see [How To: Stop and start a production OpenShift Cluster](https://servicesblog.redhat.com/2019/05/29/how-to-stop-and-start-a-production-openshift-cluster/){: external}.

 1. Scale the service back up by scaling up the deployed services in the following order: